B-Czarnetzki/speechjoey/README.md

 See [seq2seq](https://github.com/alex-berard/seq2seq) for the original implemantation in tensorflow.
 Being an extension of JoeyNMT it also serves educational purposes, having much less code complexity than other open source speech model implementations.

+## Contributors
+Joey NMT was initially developed and is maintained by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](https://juliakreutzer.github.io/) (Heidelberg University), now both at Google Research.
+The SpeechJoey extension was developed by [Lasse Becker-Czarnetzki](https://github.com/B-Czarnetzki)(Heidelberg University).
+Special thanks [@Sariyusha](https://github.com/Sariyusha) for creating the base SpeechJoey framework.

 ## Features
 Speech Joey implements the following features:
 - Speech Encoder using linear layers + CNNs + RNN